-&lt;sup>23 Stock and Yogo (2005).
-The F-statistic must be for the instrument only-not the F-statistic for the entire first stage regression.
-If the unit of assignment does not equal the unit of analysis, the F-statistic (or t-statistic) must account for clustering using an appropriate method (such as boot-strapping, hierarchical linear modeling [HLM], or the method proposed in Lee & Card, 2008).
-Also, a working paper by Marmer, Fier, & Lemieux (2014) suggests that in the FRDD context, the minimum first-stage F-statistic that ensures asymptotic validity of a 5 percent two-sided test is much higher than would be required in a simple IV setting (specifically, they suggest 135).
-Until a published paper provides an F-statistic cutoff that is appropriate for FRDD studies that use a justified bandwidth, the F-statistic of 16 will be used as the interim criterion for assessing instrument strength.
+19 Stock and Yogo (2005).
+The F statistic must be for the instrument only-not the F statistic for the entire first stage regression.
+If the unit of assignment does not equal the unit of analysis, then the F statistic or t statistic must account for clustering using an appropriate method (such as boot-strapping, hierarchical linear modeling [HLM], or the method proposed by Lee and Card, 2008).
+Also, in a working paper, Fier, Lemieux, and Marmer (2016) suggested that in the FRDD context, the minimum first-stage F statistic that ensures asymptotic validity of a 5 percent two-sided test is much higher than would be required in a simple IV setting; specifically, they suggest 135.
+Until a published paper provides an F statistic cutoff that is appropriate for FRDD studies that use a justified bandwidth, the F statistic of 16 will be used as the interim criterion for assessing instrument strength.